-Certain places in Bristol are very special, particularly the Downs, Christ Church, all round by the bridge.
-I was born in Clifton in the mid-‘50s, spent most of my life there, and come back very regularly.
+I was born Bristol and spent most of my life there.
+Certain places in Bristol are very special to me, particularly Clifton, the Downs, and the area all round by the Clifton suspension bridge.
 I grew up when Clifton Village was less trendy, a lot more sedate.
 I bought a flat in 1978 at 122 Pembroke Road.
-Later that week I was driving past with my late mother, and she said “Your dad lived there” when it was digs.
+Later that week I was driving past with my mother, and she said “Your dad lived there” when it was digs.
 Quite extraordinary!

 Whenever I’m in Bristol I’ll walk down from Blackboy Hill to Fopp on College Green.
 My favourite place is The Downs, particularly the Sea Walls side.
-You’ve got so many great views from there: the bridge, looking across to Abbots Leigh, the Mendips in the background, Cumberland Basin.
+You’ve got so many great views from there: the bridge, looking across to Abbots Leigh, with the Mendips and the Cumberland Basin in the background .

-A later work of mine, Brunel’s Vision, was conceived as a novel but is now in the hands of a radio producer.
+Another popular work of mine, Brunel’s Vision, was conceived as a novel but has since been produced as a radio drama by Grammy and Emmy nominated audio producers and technicians.
 It’s a story about Brunel, using all his classic locations: Paddington, GWR, Box tunnel, Temple Meads, his hotel, floating harbour, and SS Great Britain.
-It’s a route I partly follow when doing one of my favourite Bristol things: coming into Temple Meads, heading to the centre on a bus’s top deck to see things you don’t normally see, getting the Bristol Packet and heading to the Nova Scotia by water.
-It’s a fantastic joy, sitting outside with friends I’ve known for 40-odd years, watching the world go by, with a perfect view of Cumberland Basin, Clifton and the bridge.
-It’s the iconic view of Clifton Wood, Royal Crescent and, for me – I lived in Windsor Court in the ’70s – a lot of memories.
+It’s a route I partly follow when doing one of my favourite Bristol things: coming into Temple Meads, heading to the centre on the top deck of a Bristol bus to see things you don’t normally see, getting the Bristol Packet water taxi and heading to the Nova Scotia pub to catch up with a few friends and a few beers.

 Everybody loves a good mystery.
 Clara’s Secrets are four tall tales about Bristol, each containing an element of truth.
 An antique bath in a house in Clifton sheds new light on an old tragedy; a wedding in Stoke Bishop is attended by a ghostly apparition; a job applicant is sent on a mission to find a Bristol Blue vase.